isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

 To deploy this setup, follow the steps provided in the power user home setup with the following distinctions:

-1. Install CA only if the administrator is planning to manage Kea using RESTful API.
+1. Install the CA only if the administrator is planning to manage Kea using the RESTful API.
-   Otherwise, the High Availability Kea server with multi-threading does not require CA to run.
+   Otherwise, the CA is not required for the High Availability Kea server with multi-threading.

 2. Alter the following to match the local setup:

-   - the paths to ``trust-anchor``, ``cert-file``, ``key-file`` must be set to the respective values corresponding to the deployment machine.
+   - The paths to ``trust-anchor``, ``cert-file``, and ``key-file`` must be set to the respective values corresponding to the deployment machine.

-   - the addressing, if using something other than 192.168.1.0/24.
-Make sure the CA port configuration (``http-host`` and ``http-port`` in ``kea-ca.conf``) is different than the DHCPv4 server configuration (``url`` in ``hook-libraries/parameters/high-availability/peers`` in ``kea-dhcp4.conf``).
+   - The addressing must be updated, if using something other than 192.168.1.0/24.
+Make sure the CA port configuration (``http-host`` and ``http-port`` in ``kea-ca.conf``) is different from the DHCPv4 server configuration (``url`` in ``hook-libraries/parameters/high-availability/peers`` in ``kea-dhcp4.conf``).
      The CA is used to handle only management commands, as the HA module sends lease updates using the dedicated HTTP listener to the peer.